Utah State Issues

 Petition & Recall

 Utah’s requirements for petitioning government add an unreasonable burden on the petitioners.
-Our party will support legislation to ameliorate the process of initiating referenda and recalling corrupt, incompetent, or non-performing officials.
+Our party will support legislation to simplify the process of initiating referenda and recalling corrupt, incompetent, or non-performing officials.

 Business owners should have the free agency to transact and make use of their own property in ways most advantageous to their personal interests, so long as the natural rights of another are not violated.
 Immigration laws, such as E-Verify, and anti-discrimination laws applied to private businesses, disregard the freedom of the many to pursue prosperity and happiness in their own way.